-Our ‘Living History Project’, to be completed during the 125th Anniversary Year of St Hilda's College, will provide the first, extensive digital alumnae archive within the University.
+Our ‘Living History Project’ will provide the first, extensive digital alumnae archive within the University.
 It will document the social history of St Hilda’s through filmed interviews with alumnae old and new, male and female.

 By interviewing St Hilda’s graduates from the 1930s right up to the present, the Project documents not only the history of women’s education, but also the changing status of women more widely over the past 80 years.
 We aim to reflect the experiences of a range of alumnae over the decades and to showcase the remarkable people who have come through the doors of St Hilda's.
 We will collect their thoughts and memories about their time at College and discover how St Hilda’s and Oxford helped shape their futures.